-GRAVITY'S CONDENSING
+GRAVITY'S CONDENSING (TOP-DOWN VIEW)

-Gravitating bodies don't stretch or "spaghettify" in gravity fields.
-They continue to condense, contracting spherically in an omnidirectional manner into ellipsoidal shapes that are slightly asymmetrical similar to an egg, depicted by the dashed ovals.
-This is due to the exponential decrease in density of their compounded gravity fields that permeates their bodies, portrayed in section view by the diffusing background.
+Bodies don't stretch or "spaghettify" as they gravitate.
+They continue to condense, contracting omnidirectionally into ellipsoidal shapes that are slightly asymmetrical similar to an egg.
+This is due to the exponential decrease in density of their compounding gravity fields that permeates their bodies, portrayed in section view by the diffusing background.

-For simplicity, if we set the smaller body's diameter equal to the larger's radius and located it three radiuses out then the larger's force of gravity, defined as 1g at its surface, would radially affect the smaller sweeping across its entire body, exponentially decreasing from 1/9g at its closest point to 1/16g at its farthest, causing more condensing at the closer end.
-The smaller's gravity field would affect the larger in the same way but much less.
-This creates a slight asymmetry in their condensing that has their more pointed less condensed ends always pointing away from one another, or more precisely, directly opposite a common center of mass for any number of objects.
+For simplicity, if we set the smaller body's diameter equal to the larger's radius and locate it three radiuses out then the larger's force of gravity, defined as 1g at its surface, would radially affect the smaller, sweeping across/through its entire body, exponentially decreasing from 1/9g at its closest point to 1/16g at its farthest, causing more condensing/compression at the closer end.

+The smaller's gravity field would affect the larger in the same way but much less, creating a slight asymmetry in their condensing that has their more pointed, more compressed ends always pointing toward one another.
+Or more precisely, they point toward their common center of mass.
+This applies for any number of objects.

-If the smaller body's orbit was decaying but with a slow orbital or rotation rate or none at all, the asymmetry of its deformation would remain the same while it continued to condense until they merged.
-For faster orbits and/or rotation where a stronger outward centrifugal force began to exceed gravity's inward condensing, the smaller body would begin to fragment and disperse.
-But that dispersion would begin first from its outermost point where the centrifugal force would be the greatest and gravity's compounded force would be at its weakest.
-The fanned dust tails of comets that always diffuse to the outside of their elliptical orbits opposite the Sun demonstrate this.
+If the smaller body had a decreasing orbit or none at all, the asymmetry of its deformation would increase while it continued to condense/compress until they merged.
+If it had an increasing orbital and/or rotation rate where its outward centrifugal force began to exceed gravity's inward condensing, its material would begin to loosen, become weightless, and start dispersing.

+But that dispersion would begin first from its backside, its outermost point where the centrifugal force would be the greatest and gravity's compounded force would be at its weakest.
+This is routinely observed as the fanned dust tails of comets that always diffuse to the outside of their elliptical orbits opposite the Sun.

-An obvious example of a body's asymmetrical ellipsoidal deformation is the Moon's, and to a lesser degree the Sun's, affect on the Earth's oceans.
-Water's pliability causes it to more readily distort than the rocky crust below, making its deformation easier to perceive.
+An obvious example of a body's asymmetrical ellipsoidal deformation is the Moon's, and to a lesser degree the Sun's, effect on the Earth's oceans.
+Water's pliability causes it to more readily deform than the rocky crust below, making its distortion easily perceivable.
 Tides are simultaneously at their highest both facing and opposite the Moon where they're slightly lower.

-This is not the result of the "pull" of the Moon's gravity as some contend.
-And even if it was, there's nothing on the opposite side pulling those oceans into their high tide.
-Those are often explained as the result of no pull, or sometimes more reasonably but still incorrectly, the result of the centrifugal force of the Earth-Moon system [8].
+This distortion is not the product of the "pull" of the Moon's gravity as many believe.
+If it were, there'd be a gravity source on the opposite side pulling those oceans into their high tide.
+Those tides are often explained as the result of no pull, or sometimes more rationally but still incorrectly, the product of the Earth-Moon system's centrifugal force [10].

-(11.1 Shape v 10a)
+Figure 4.1 (11.1 Shape vf 13a)